 Handmade soaps, lotions, and bath products

 Delicious jams, preserves, sauces, and treats

 Operating on a rotating schedule, the mix of vendors changes every week – there are always new creations to discover.

 Interested in becoming a Granville Island Day Vendor?
-(Adjudication process is closed until 2022)
+(Adjudication temporarily paused)

 Thank you for your interest in the Granville Island Day Vendor Program.
 Every year, Granville Island attracts millions of visitors from around the world to enjoy the unique Granville Island experience and to shop from local artists and artisans that create their own handmade quality products.
 Please read through the following information to ensure you qualify before applying.
 Any applications that do not qualify will be returned.

 The Day Vendor Program provides a platform to small owner-operated businesses who wish to sell their wares within the Granville Island Public Market.
 Approximately 40 temporary vendor tables rotate on a weekly basis with a focus on adjudicated Artist and Artisan vendors.
 Food vendors and other ancillary vendors provide additional interest and variety to the Public Market mix.
 The representation within the Day Vendor program varies depending on Artist & Artisan bookings as well as the offerings of permanent Public Market tenants.
 The Day Vendor Program, including vendor selection, probation, terminations, bookings and table allocation, is managed by the Tenant Coordinators.

 The Food Vendors are selected through a different application process.
 If you have a food product that would fit in the Public Market, please contact us at firstname.lastname@example.org.

 Only products produced by BC Artist & Artisan will be considered.
 A BC Artist & Artisan is defined as:

 A British Columbian resident* whose studio and home address is located in British Columbia.